-Anyone with trees or tall shrubs on their property should invest in a quality pole saw.
+Anyone with trees or tall shrubs on their property should invest in a quality pole saw for pruning.

 Pole saws come in many shapes and sizes and make hard-to-reach jobs much easier and safer than a traditional saw would.

-Picking out the best pole saw to purchase in preparation for pruning can be a tough choice; whether you pick a cordless, battery-powered, or gas pole saw is up to you.
+Picking out the best pole saw to purchase in preparation for pruning can be a tough choice; for example, whether to pick a battery-powered or gas pole saw.

-I very rarely use them for longer than half an hour so a single battery is fine.
+Around the home, I rarely use them for longer than half an hour, so a single battery is fine.
 It doesn’t matter how long I’ve left my cordless pole saw without using it, I can just pick it up and use it for a few minutes without any hassle.

 Gas pole saws are better if you are going to be using them for longer periods of time, like over half an hour.
-I like the freedom and power they give, but they’re not as easy to just pick up and use.
+I like the freedom and power they give, but you have to mix the fuel and then get it started (which isn’t always easy depending on how long it’s been sitting).

-Corded saws aren’t great, in my opinion, unless you know you’re only going to be using them close to home.
-You are certainly restricted by a power cord and outlet.
+Corded pole saws aren’t great, in my opinion, unless you know you’re only going to be using them very close to home.
+You are restricted by a power cord and outlet, among other downsides.

 Manual pole saws are a good cheap option, but you’ve got to work to prune those branches!